dulvui/ball2box/ROADMAP.md

 ## Done
 Features/issues that are added/solved in specific version

+- 4.1.2
+    - laod correct level when using level selector screen

 - 4.1.1
     - 4.1.0 bugs: Keeps reverting to default ball when selecting "next" - https://github.com/dulvui/ball2box/issues/16